MPI-SWS/pgcd/README.md

   INFO:XP:refinement: 0.708824634552002
   ```

+_About `test/xp_fetch_01_test.py`._
+As some verification conditions timeout in that test, the test harness reports this as a failure.

 ### Complex Case Study (Table 3)

 The programs and the global type are in the file `pgcd/nodes/verification/test/xp_sorting_test.py`.